theCollegeBoardOfc/hw00-webgl-intro/README.md

 2. Take a look at the resources linked in the section below.
 Definitely read about Javascript modules and Typescript.
 The other links provide documentation for classes used in the code.
 3. Add a `Cube` class that inherits from `Drawable` and at the very least implement a constructor and its `create` function.
 Then, add a `Cube` instance to the scene to be rendered.
 4. Read the documentation for dat.GUI below.
 Update the existing GUI in `main.ts` with a parameter to alter the color passed to `u_Color` in the Lambert shader.
-5. Write a custom shader of your choosing and add a GUI element that allows the user to switch shaders.
+5. Write a custom shader that implements a 3d noise function.
 Your custom shader must use a trig function to modify vertex position or fragment color non-uniformly.
 If your custom shader is particularly interesting, you'll earn some bonus points.
 6. Feel free to update any of the files when writing your code.
 The implementation of the `OpenGLRenderer` is currently very simple.

 ## Resources